Sgt. Vincent Russell Brown

 inoculations and physicals.

+On December 1st, the tanks were ordered to the perimeter of Clark Field to guard against paratroopers.
+At all times, two members of each tank crew remained with the tanks.
 The morning of December 8, 1941, the tankers were told of the Japanese attack on Pearl Harbor just ten hours earlier.
 They were ordered to the perimeter of the airfield to guard against Japanese paratroopers.

 Around 12:45 in the afternoon, planes approached the airfield from the north.
 Vincent and the other tankers watched and counted them.
 They believed the planes were American.
 It was when the bombs began exploding that they knew the planes were Japanese.